John Dey (Co-President)

 Marisa Schnaith (Professional Liaison)

 Marisa is a rising 2L from Columbus, Ohio.
 She graduated from Miami University of Ohio in 2009 with a triple major in Political Science, Spanish, and Latin American Studies.
 After graduation she put all of that Spanish and Latin American background to good use serving as a Peace Corps Volunteer in Mongolia where she lived in a glorified tent for two years and her 7-year stretch of vegetarianism came to an end.
 Outside of Lambda Marisa is the Vice-President for Law Students for Reproductive Justice, an Article Editor for the Journal of Law and Gender, a Research Assistant for Sabi Ardalan in the Immigration Clinic, (will be) a Resident Assistant in Gropius, and is working on creating a magic machine to fit more than 24 hours into a day.
-She will be working at Lambda Legal in Chicago her 1L summer and she is super excited to serve on Lambda’s board this year!
+She worked at Lambda Legal in Chicago her 1L summer and she is super excited to serve on Lambda’s board this year!

 Alex Chen (Treasurer)

 Alex is a 2L from Denver, Colorado.
 After a childhood living abroad in Canada and Hong Kong, he read English Language and Literature as an undergraduate at the University of Oxford and spent two years in a graduate program at Columbia University.
 He spent his 1L summer working at the ACLU’s LGBT Rights Project in New York.
-Alex is also involved in the Harvard Civil-Rights Civil Liberties Law Review, the Harvard Prison Legal Assistance Project, and the Harvard Labor and Employment Action Project
+Alex is also involved in the Harvard Civil-Rights Civil Liberties Law Review, the Harvard Prison Legal Assistance Project, and the Harvard Labor and Employment Action Project.

 Jason Qu (Web and Communications Chair)